AOSC-Archive/aosc-wiki/developers/buildbots.md

 NOTE:

 - `port_number - 10000` is occupied by that machine.
 See information above.
-- A machine that marked as **Daily** means this machine is also used daily by the owner (that means many programs unrelated to development, e.g. X11, will be running on this machine).
-Please make sure that you do not make OOM on those machine!
 - The parameter speed is defined as the total execution time for `make`, after `mkdir build && cd build && ../configure --prefix=/usr` within the unzipped source tree of GNU C Library (version 2.27)  - this will be the command `time make`, collect the `Real` time, and round up to a second.
 This test is to be conducted on the main storage/scratch disk/build partition/...

 ---